 The annual UPI Report may evaluate up to 13 drugs that have experienced substantial price increases.
-As described in later sections, this year's UPI Report evaluated changes in the evidence base for 12 drugs (the analysis of one drug is now pending) and assessed whether there was potential evidentiary support for price increases.
+As described in later sections, this year's UPI Report evaluated changes in the evidence base for 12 drugs, and assessed whether there was potential evidentiary support for price increases.